 Catalan independence would prompt similar challenges to Brexit, with the logistics of leaving Spain, and probably re-joining the EU, likely to cause economic logjams.

 With the sentiment for these secessions in large part due to ‘working-class’ people’s disdain for individuals, such as politicians and big business leaders, getting high on the hog at their expense, footballers should tread carefully.

 The EPL seems particularly vulnerable to being hollowed out given the prevalence of foreign owners, increasingly Americans, some of whom – such as former Liverpool ‘custodians’ Tom Hicks and George Gillet – are unashamedly only in it for the money.

-Others, like ex-Aston Villa owner Randy Lerner and Sunderland’s Elliot Short, forget to bring their wallets, or anything resembling a football brain, then sell up in a huff.
+Others, like ex-Aston Villa owner Randy Lerner and Sunderland’s Ellis Short, forget to bring their wallets, or anything resembling a football brain, then sell up in a huff.